The Sap is Rising

 |Birch sap wine in demijohn and glass.
 Spoons showing commercially produced maple syrup (left) and birch syrup (right).|

-Finally, you’ve decided you’d like to try out some of the suggestions above but, it’s 1st April, you’ve drilled a hole and are standing there feeling like a true April fool because not a drop of sap is flowing out.
+Finally, you’ve decided you’d like to try out some of the suggestions above but, your’re in the South East of England it’s 1st April, you’ve drilled a hole and are standing there feeling like a true April fool because not a drop of sap is flowing out, or it is but the quantity is meagre.
+As a result you have left the botthles out for two days and what has collected is all cloudy with yeast.
 Don’t worry, the sap rise is over.
 The leaf buds are swollen and bursting into life.
 Excellent!
 The young tender leaves are good for tea (would be a good experiment to ferment them in the way true tea leaves are) and excellent as a mild bulk salad leaf.
 But don’t miss this opportunity either as the leaves only stay tender for about 2 weeks!
+However…..back to that yeasty say:

 |2 litre capacity vinegar aging barrel|